Devkon69/Liquidcash/CONTRIBUTING.md

 Reviewers should include the commit hash which they reviewed in their comments.

-Project maintainers reserve the right to weigh the opinions of peer reviewers using common sense judgement and also may weight based on metitancoincracy: Those that have demonstrated a deeper commitment and understanding towards the project (over time) or have clear domain expertise may naturally have more weight, as one would expect in all walks of life.
+Project maintainers reserve the right to weigh the opinions of peer reviewers using common sense judgement and also may weight based on meliquidcashcracy: Those that have demonstrated a deeper commitment and understanding towards the project (over time) or have clear domain expertise may naturally have more weight, as one would expect in all walks of life.